michaeluno/amazon-auto-links/readme.txt

 = I get Amazon product links everywhere on the site after creating some units.
 How can I restrict them to certain pages? = Go to `Dashboard` -> `Amazon Auto Links` -> `Manage Auto-insert`.
 There turn off unnecessary auto-insert items.
 You can edit their definitions and define where units should be displayed.

-= My credientials do not seem to be authenticated.
+= My credentials do not seem to be authenticated.
 How can I check if my access keys are the correct ones? = Try [Scratchpad](http://associates-amazon.s3.amazonaws.com/scratchpad/index.html) to make sure your keys work there as well.